How to convert a document to a Google Form with Doc2Form

 • Complex layouts: Multi-column forms, heavy graphics, or non-standard formatting may produce less accurate results.
 Simple, linear layouts convert best.

 • Not 100% perfect: Always review the generated form before sharing.
-Think of it as a first draft that saves you 90% of the manual work.
+Think of it as a first draft - most well-formatted files convert cleanly, and you fix labels before sharing.

 Common questions